sikander-nawaz/sikander-nawaz/README.md

-### Hi there, Its Sikander Nawaz 👋
+# Hi there, Its Sikander Nawaz 👋

-**JadoGarBhai/JadoGarBhai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## I'm Student and Front-End Developer 😉

-- 🔭 I’m currently working on MERN Stack.
+- 🔭 I’m currently working As Front-End Developer.
 - 🌱 I’m currently learning JavaScript.
+- 👯 I’m looking to collaborate with other content creators and developers.
+- 📢 Love to teach ##### Technology.
+- 🥅 2023 Goals: Complete MERN Stack.
+- 📫 How to reach me **[WhatsApp](https://wa.me/+923487613204)**